dibya-roy-sundar/BlogWebsite/README.md

 * Receive ```personalized posts``` from followed contributors.

 **5. Blog Post Management**:
-* Create, edit, and delete blog posts with cover images, titles, tags, and content.
+* Create, edit, and delete  posts with cover images, titles, tags, and content.

 **6. Comment**:
 * Comment on posts and delete ```own``` comments.